 Anyone can hold the helm when the sea is calm. —Publilius Syrus

-Strong and cultivated leadership in today’s world is vital.
-We are learning more and more that it’s not just about possessing the harder, more palpable skills but rather about holding the softer, less illuminated skills of communication, empathy, authenticity, compassion, flexibility, and devotion.
-These are the skills which sometimes rarely make an appearance in a classroom but are the skills which are vital to being successful in any relationship and any career field.
+Every year we learn it’s not just about the harder, more palpable skills — but about mastering the softer, less illuminated skills; communication, empathy, authenticity, compassion, flexibility, and devotion.
+These are the skills which sometimes rarely make an appearance in a classroom but are vital to being successful in any relationship and career field.

 A lot of times, especially with college students and young professionals, it takes time to move up the ladder.
 In a camp setting, you may be a college student coming to work at camp for the first time.
-This may be your first dose of a full-time, all consuming job.
+This may be your first dose of a full-time, all-consuming job.
 But you don’t have to be the camp director to be a vital part of the camp’s core.

-The key is to be proud of the people around you and strive to help them succeed.
+The key is to be proud of the people around you, and continue to help them succeed.
 Whether you are working alongside team members or other counselors, or teaching younger campers or students, it’s important to go at everything with an attitude of appreciation.

 Being a good follower is also great practice for being a good leader.
 Good followers have a strong work ethic.
 They are honest and trustworthy and responsible.
 They make a leader’s job easier by helping to solve problems and by being a valuable and trustworthy ally.
 And the reality is that these very same skills help you grow into a leader as well.